deliveryhero/serverless-aws-documentation/README.md

 ### Define the models

 Models have additional information you have to define.
-Besides the model name, the description and the summary, you need to define the *content type* for this model in addition to the *schema* that describes the model.
-Both are mandatory:
+Besides the model name, the description and the summary, you need to define the *content type* for this model in addition to the *schema* that describes the model:

 * `contentType`: the content type of the described request/response (like `"application/json"` or `"application/xml"`).
+This is mandatory.
 * `schema`: The JSON Schema that describes the model.
 In the examples below external files are imported, but you can also define the schema inline using YAML format.